 There is another very important Protocol at IP camera World which is RTSP.
-RTSP stands for Real Time Streaming Protocol, a network protocol for streaming the videos in real-time. … In such sense, an RTSP IP camera is capable of streaming live videos on RTSP-compatible media players such as VLC media player, QuickTime.
+RTSP stands for Real-Time Streaming Protocol, a network protocol for streaming the videos in real-time. … In such a sense, an RTSP IP camera is capable of streaming live videos on RTSP-compatible media players such as VLC media player, QuickTime.

 Watch IP Cameras in WebRTC

 Ant Media Server can pull streams from RTSP, RTMP servers.
 IP Cameras are RTSP servers at the same time so that Ant Media Server can pull IP Camera’s stream via its RTSP URL.
 Ant Media Server can convert RTSP stream to WebRTC stream internally and IP Camera stream can be watchable via WebRTC on Web Browser.